-C46.1 The unit head/chair will prepare by January 31, a written evaluation for each full or part-time regularly appointed faculty or unclassified professional person.
-Quantitative ratings may be used to summarize evaluative judgments; however, the basis for these judgments must be explained by a narrative account.
-The evaluation shall provide succinct assessments of effectiveness in performing each responsibility and these statements must include summaries of the achievements and evidence that support these assessments.
-Performance reviews of faculty and other unclassified employees will include consideration of overall contribution or detriment to the department/unit, which includes citizenship and other personal conduct affecting the workplace.
-Faculty and other unclassified employees are expected to have cooperative interactions with colleagues, show civility and respect to others with whom they work and interact, show respect for the opinions of others in the exchange of ideas, and demonstrate a willingness to follow appropriate directives from supervisors.
+C46.1 The unit head/chair will prepare by January 31, a written evaluation for each faculty and professional staff person, whether full or part-time, regularly or term_appointed faculty or unclassified professional person.
+Quantitative ratings may be used to summarize evaluative judgments, however, the basis for these judgments must be explained by a narrative account.
+The evaluation shall provide succinct assessments of effectiveness in performing each responsibility, and these statements must include summaries of the achievements and evidence that support these assessments.
 Those appointed to regular part-time positions must be evaluated; however, evaluations are not required for an individual on a term appointment, as defined in C11, even if that employee will be re-hired for another year.

 C46.2 The unit head/chair will recommend a salary adjustment for each person evaluated.
 The recommended percentage increases based on the annual evaluation for persons with higher levels of accomplishment shall exceed those for persons with lower levels of accomplishment.
 If merit salary categories are utilized, then the percentage recommended for persons in the first category will be higher than those for the second category, which in turn shall exceed those for level of accomplishment in the third category, etc. As a guide, average percentage increases in the highest category are expected to be about twice those in the lowest category; this ratio is expected to fluctuate both with the degree to which members of the unit differ in effectiveness and with the degree to which funds are available.
 These recommendations are made before the legislature has appropriated funds to support salary increases.
-Therefore, percentage increases should be projected and identified for each individual or each merit salary category, if used, based upon the governor's budget recommendations.
-Recommendations of dollar and percentage increases should not be communicated to individuals until the appropriation for salary increases is known.
+Therefore, percentage increases should be projected and identified